 Pittsburgh, PA 15213

-This residency site agrees that no person at this site will solicit, accept, or use any ranking related information from any residency candidate.
+The residency site agrees that no person at the site will solicit, accept, or use any ranking related informing from any residency candidate.

 The mission of the Geriatric Pharmacy residency is to foster the development of the knowledge, skills, and abilities needed to pursue an advanced practice for direct patient care of older adults, educate current and future practitioners, and become leaders in the development of geriatric pharmacy practice.
 Improving care transitions for older adults in an interprofessional environment is a focus of this residency program and the resident will have learning experiences in the hospital, outpatient clinics, and long term care settings to achieve these goals.